 What if I am found ineligible for the program or I do not agree with the amount I am awarded?

-You will receive a written decision from the Iowa Department of Human Services that will either find you eligible or not eligible for the program.
+You will receive a written decision from the Iowa Department of Homeland Security and Emergency Management that will either find you eligible or not eligible for the program.
 The written decision will also tell you how much money you have been given.
 If you do not agree, you have the right to file an appeal.
 You have 30 days from the date of the decision to file a written appeal.
 This should also be filed with the Community Action Agency handling your case.

 Who else can I contact?